Nimble Advertizer technology details

 - End user connects to Nimble and gets media stream containing original content mixed with advertisements.

-- Currently HLS, RTMP, SLDP and Icecast are supported as output protocols while all protocols supported by Nimble Streamer can be used as input.
+- For live streaming, HLS, RTMP, SLDP and Icecast are supported as output protocols while all protocols supported by Nimble Streamer can be used as input.

 Before following the description below please make sure you comply with the following prerequisites: